 In the first quarter of 2014, Australia GDP expanded on a seasonally adjusted 1.1 percent over the previous three months, the highest growth in the last seven quarters.
 Growth was driven by net export, consumption expenditure and private investment while changes in inventories and public investment declined.
 Mining industry and financial services also become the main drivers for the economy during March quarter.

-From the March quarter 2013 to March quarter 2014, mining (1.1 percentage points), financial and insurance services (0.6 percentage points) and construction (0.4 percentage points) industries were the largest contributors to total trend growth of 3.2%.
-Manufacturing and professional, scientific and technical services each detracted 0.2 percentage points in trend terms.
+Year-on-year, Mining (0.9 percentage points), Financial and insurance services (0.5 percentage points) and Construction (0.3 percentage points) industries were the largest contributors to total trend growth of 2.7%.
+Professional, scientific and technical services (-0.4 percentage points), Agriculture, forestry and fishing (-0.2 percentage points) and Transport, postal and warehousing (-0.2 percentage points) were the largest detractors in trend terms.